Although many are mystified by his mysterious moniker, Mel Carriere is a San Diego mailman who writes about the mail, among other things.

 So I have to work for three months before being issued a uniform or take a hand me down from someone else who has gotten their shirt dirty and sweaty?
 Please, sign me up!
 Pass.
 What other job in the public eyes doesn't supply informs?
 UPS, Fedex, DHL, Police Officers etc. do so.
 Is this not the Federal Government?
 You can supply your employees with uniorms from day one.
 And the type of light I had is irrelevant, doesn't change the job and the undue stress caused by management.
 It's not a good job specifically for CCA's no way to slice it.
 As I was told by a supervisor befofe leaving one night, it's a job for the desperate, they should put that in the job description.
 Current job doesn't require perfect spelling so I'm doing just fine.
 Neither does this blog as you got my point.

-Mel Carriere (author) from San Diego California on October 22, 2016:
+Mel Carriere (author) from Snowbound and down in Northern Colorado on October 22, 2016:

 If you would have bought a Cole Major instead of a Cole Minor light you would probably still be working.
 Also, the postal service does provide uniforms after three month probation is over.
 In the meantime, old timers in the station are usually willing to part with a shirt or two.
 Thanks for trying, Bay.
 I hope your next job doesn't require spelling.

-Mel Carriere (author) from San Diego California on October 22, 2016:
+Mel Carriere (author) from Snowbound and down in Northern Colorado on October 22, 2016:

 gaCCA your wisdom is refreshing.
 I hope you make regular soon.
 Thanks for dropping by.